 - Melt the cheese wax.
 Maintain the melted wax close to where you will be sealing the holes for easy access.
 An old pot and a hotplate work well for this. - 2.
-Using the paint brushes, sponges, or cotton daubers, apply the melted wax to each filled hole so that it is completely covered.
+Using the paint brushes, sponges, or cotton daubers, completely cover each hole with melted wax.

-With both methods, apply the wax to any cuts to the log along the sides, but do not seal the ends.
+3. Apply the melted wax to any cuts to the log along the sides, but do not seal the ends.